Suné Luus: Career

 In May 2017, she was named Women's Cricketer of the Year at Cricket South Africa's annual awards.
 In March 2018, she was one of fourteen players to be awarded a national contract by Cricket South Africa ahead of the 2018–19 season.
 In October 2018, she was named in South Africa's squad for the 2018 ICC Women's World Twenty20 tournament in the West Indies.

 In November 2018, she was named in Brisbane Heat's squad for the 2018–19 Women's Big Bash League season.
 In September 2019, she was named in the M van der Merwe XI squad for the inaugural edition of the Women's T20 Super League in South Africa.
 In January 2020, she was named in South Africa's squad for the 2020 ICC Women's T20 World Cup in Australia.

 In January 2020, in the third WODI against New Zealand, Luus became the first bowler to take two six-wicket hauls in WODI cricket.
 She took six wickets for 45 runs in ten overs, with South Africa winning the three-match series 3–0.
 She was also named the player of the series.
 On 23 July 2020, Luus was named in South Africa's 24-woman squad to begin training in Pretoria, ahead of their tour to England.

 In January 2021, in South Africa's series against Pakistan, Luus took her 100th wicket to become the tenth cricketer to score 1,000 runs and take 100 wickets in WODIs.

 In February 2022, she was named as the captain of South Africa's team for the 2022 Women's Cricket World Cup in New Zealand, after regular captain Dane van Niekerk was ruled out of the tournament with a fractured ankle.
 On 31 March 2022, in the semi-final match against England, Luus played in her 100th WODI match.

 In May 2022, she played seven matches for the Tornadoes team at the 2022 FairBreak Invitational T20 in Dubai, United Arab Emirates, with a top score of 66* against the Barmy Army team.
 In the final of the Invitational, she also hit the tournament-winning runs for the Tornadoes.

 In June 2022, Luus was named as the captain of South Africa's Women's Test squad for their one-off match against England Women.
 She made her Test debut on 27 June 2022, for South Africa against England.
 In July 2022, she was named as the captain of South Africa's team for the cricket tournament at the 2022 Commonwealth Games in Birmingham, England.
 In August 2022, she was signed as an overseas player for Trinbago Knight Riders for the inaugural edition of the Women's Caribbean Premier League.

+She was named in the South Africa squad for the 2024 ICC Women's T20 World Cup and for their multi-format home series against England in November 2024.